 Planning a trip to New Zealand is at the top of my bucket list.
 Thankfully I can live vicariously through our contributor, Heidi Gollub, who took her family on a New Zealand road trip this past summer.
 Heidi’s sharing the best places to visit on a New Zealand vacation from the North Island to the South Island and everywhere in between.
+Use her New Zealand itinerary to help plan your trip.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!